dawichi/blog/src/content/blog/map-vs-object.md

 visible: true
 ---

 Map and Object are collection data types.
-Both store data in pairs, with a unique key and a value maped to that key.
+Both store data in pairs, with a unique key and a value mapped to that key.

 -   Object: `{ 1: 'one', 2: 'two' }`
 -   Map: `{ (1, 'one'), (2, 'two' ) }`

-Map is mainly used for fast searching and looking up data, as it has some big differences with Object who make it perfect for that cases.
+Map is mainly used for fast searching and looking up data, as it has some big differences with Object who make it perfect for those cases.

 -   **Key**: In Object the key must be simple types (string or number).
 But in Map you can use anything as key, such as functions or other objects.